top of page

 Sarah was commissioned to bring her watercolor style to convey the beauty of the student-designed Indigenous garden.
 Sarah has been a champion of the school farm project and continues to provide hands-on experiential learning to her students.

 Sarah is fascinated by plants and wild things, and especially how humans interact and care for them.
 This passion led her to become a teacher.
-She currently teaches 7-9 year olds in order to help them foster the same curiosity that she has for being human, enjoying plants and finding out what may be hiding under rocks.
+She currently teaches elementary students in order to help them foster the same curiosity that she has for being human, enjoying plants and finding out what may be hiding under rocks.

 Her illustrations are featured on the interactive signage at the garden, as well as above, within the plant guide.